Safeguarding Conference Workshops

-I have been a Consultant Paediatrician in Community Child Health in Manchester for over 20 years.
-I specialise in neurodisability, education medicine and safeguarding.
-I have had a lead role in safeguarding for over 10 years and for the last 5 years have been Designated Doctor for Safeguarding Children in Manchester.
-I have a particular interest in Fabricated Illness (FII), have written articles on this topic and am a member of an expert panel on FII for the Royal College of Paediatrics and Child Health.
+Juliet has been a Consultant Paediatrician in Community Child Health in Manchester for over 20 years.
+She specialises in neurodisability, education medicine and safeguarding.
+She has had a lead role in safeguarding for over 10 years and for the last 5 years has been Designated Doctor for Safeguarding Children in Manchester.
+Juliet has a particular interest in Fabricated Induced Illness (FII).
+She has written articles on this topic and is a member of an expert panel on FII for the Royal College of Paediatrics and Child Health.

 Rose Ssali, FGM Coordinator and Programmes Manager, AFRUCA